spaar/besiege-modloader/README_enduser.md

 - Update checker that will notify you about new updates.
 - A graphical installer for Windows

-- Many APIs to make developing mods much easier and to make mods more compatible to each other.
+- Many APIs to make developing mods much easier and to make mods more compatible to each other, including an API to add custom blocks.
 - An in-game object explorer with many features such as showing the GameObject hierarchy and changing some values in Components.
 (Only in the Developer build, Open with Ctrl+O by default)

 How to install